rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 The following diagrams illustrate some of the principles governing scaling policies.

-#### Scale up by percentage policy
+#### Percentage scale-up policy

-The following diagram illustrates how a percentage scale-up policy translates into a different amount of scaling each time that it is invoked and changes the total number of servers.
+The following diagram illustrates how a percentage scale-up policy translates into a different scaling amount each time it is invoked and changes the total number of servers.

 {{<image src="image003_3.png" alt="" title="">}}

-#### Scale by schedule policy
+#### Schedule scale-up policy

-The following diagram illustrates how a scheduled scale-up policy can be configured to respond to anticipated increases in traffic.
+The following diagram illustrates how you can configure a scheduled scale-up policy to respond to anticipated increases in traffic.

 {{<image src="image005_3.png" alt="" title="">}}